Snapshots

 Design is never finished, and this is no exception.
 There are still quite a lot of areas to explore for Snapshots, so here are some of my thoughts of what could be further done:

-• Finding opportunities for photographers inbetween the skills of Marlene and Jackson.
-I tried consciously to design outward beyond the two established users, but I'd be curious to explore what other photographer styles exist between them.
+- Finding opportunities for photographers inbetween the skills of Marlene and Jackson.
+I tried consciously to design outward beyond the two established users, but I'd be curious to explore what other needs exist between and outside of them.

-• Implementing the told-but-not-shown features that were not prototyped to create a more conclusive experience in Snapshots.
+- Implementing the told-but-not-shown features that were not designed to create a more conclusive experience in Snapshots.